User Community Service Desk Downloads

 lineageFromPastNDays*

-Lineage history in days.
-For example, a value of 10 means that lineage will contain only statements executed during the last 10 days with a lag of three hours (lineage from the last three hours will be not included due to the query_history and session views latency, see Account Usage).
+For example, a value of 10 means that lineage will contain only statements executed during the last 10 days with a lag of three hours.
+This lag means that lineage from the last three hours is not included due to the query_history and session views latency, see Account Usage.

 includeDatabases

 Restricts the lineage extraction to a specified list of databases.
-All source database objects (TABLE, VIEW) and the target database objects of an SQL query must we within the included databases list to have lineage from a query.
+All source database objects (TABLE, VIEW) and the target database objects of an SQL query must be within the included databases list to have lineage from a query.

 includeDatabases and excludeDatabases settings are mutually exclusive.
 Configure only one of them, or neither.